 For lots more information, please head on over to our City Museum page at Visit Lancaster.

-The City Museum is housed in Lancaster's former town hall, an elegant Georgian building constructed in 1781-3 to the designs of Major Thomas Jarrett and Thomas Harrison.
+The impressive City Museum is housed in Lancaster's former town hall, sat right on the edge of the busy Market Square.

 - Lancaster City Museum, Market Square, Lancaster, Lancashire, LA1 1HT